How back reaction, hydrogen transport, and capillarity control the performance of hydrogen release from liquid organic

 to the loading capacity of the LOHC system:

 where $\bar{C}$ is the molar density of the LOHC mixture and $n$ is the maximum number of $H_2$ molecules that can be chemically incorporated into an LOHC molecule.

+\ta{In the literature, the physical properties of LOHC systems and the data on the reaction equilibrium are usually available as a function of DoH.
+Therefore, we aim to construct the reaction-diffusion model based directly on the local degree of hydrogenation.
+This approach becomes exact when dehydrogenation occurs via a single pathway: then each value of DoH corresponds to a certain composition of the LOHC mixture and DoH is enough to describe the system. }

-At working temperatures ($500-600K$), the differences in molar densities and binary diffusion coefficients of typical LOHC compounds in hydrogenated and dehydrogenated forms do not exceed $10\%$~\cite{heller2016binary,kerscher2020thermophysical}.
-We can therefore assume that the molar density of the LOHC mixture does not depend on its composition ($\bar{C}= const$), and the diffusion coefficients of all partially dehydrogenated LOHC compounds are equal and also do not depend on the mixture composition:
+\ta{To do so we note that at} working temperatures ($500-600 \,\mathrm{K}$), the differences in molar densities and binary diffusion coefficients of typical LOHC compounds in hydrogenated and dehydrogenated forms do not exceed $10\%$~\cite{heller2016binary,kerscher2020thermophysical}.
+We therefore assume that the molar density of the LOHC mixture is composition-independent ($\bar{C}= const$), and the diffusion coefficients of all partially dehydrogenated LOHC compounds are equal and also do not depend on the mixture composition:

-This allows us to write a reaction-diffusion model for an LOHC mixture with varying degree of hydrogenation without resolving for intermediaries.
-Indeed, we can multiply the reaction-diffusion equations Eqs.~\eqref{eq:diffusion} by $X/2$ (the number of $H_2$ molecules, 'stored' in one LOHC-X molecule), sum them up and obtain a reaction-diffusion equation for bound hydrogen
+This allows us to write a reaction--diffusion model for an LOHC mixture with varying degree of hydrogenation without resolving for intermediates.
+Indeed, we can multiply the reaction--diffusion equations Eqs.~\eqref{eq:diffusion} by $X/2$ (the number of $H_2$ molecules, 'stored' in one LOHC-X molecule), sum them up and obtain a reaction--diffusion equation for bound hydrogen

-which is complemented by a reaction-diffusion equation for the concentration $C_{H_2}(\mathbf{x})$ of dissolved hydrogen:
+which is complemented by a reaction--diffusion equation for the concentration $C_{H_2}(\mathbf{x})$ of dissolved hydrogen:

 The source term $S_{H_2}$ describes the reversible chemical binding of $H_2$ to the mixture of LOHC molecules.
 We represent the reaction as a combination of forward (dehydrogenation) and back (hydrogenation) reactions happening simultaneously at different rates (see Fig.~\ref{fig:sketch}(b)):